AntoineMurry/turbine_opt/README.md

 Python package, with optimization object -Simulated Annealing model-.

-This package help distribute blades on a turbine in order to minimize global unbalance.
+This package helps distribute blades on a turbine in order to minimize global unbalance.
 Distributing blades with different masses randomly would lead to a global unbalance which can break the turbine when it rotates at high speed.